kuruczgy/x1e-nixos-config/README.md

 If you build using WSL, you can install Nix in e.g. Ubuntu WSL by installing Nix as usual [following the guide for multi-user Nix (the package manager)](https://nixos.org/download/).
 (One can also install [NixOS in WSL](https://github.com/nix-community/NixOS-WSL), however, this requires an existing NixOS installation to build the `aarch64` version as the project only distributes pre-built `x86_64-linux` versions.)

 If you would like to attempt using this on something other than the Lenovo Yoga Slim 7x, enable the appropriate `hardware.<device>.enable` option.
+(See the "Identifier" row of the table above for the available devices.)

 Run `nix build .#nixosConfigurations.iso.config.system.build.isoImage` to build the ISO.
 You might need to add the `--extra-experimental-features 'nix-command flakes'` flag if flakes are not enabled in your Nix config (e.g. in WSL).